Douglaston–Little Neck, Queens: Community

 Every year Douglaston–Little Neck hosts a Memorial Day Parade which runs from Great Neck to Douglaston Parkway along Northern Boulevard.

 Other community activities include Theater á la Cartè, which provides live theater at the Douglaston Community Church and the Douglaston Community Theater players, who perform at the Zion Episcopal Church.
 The National Art League on Douglaston Parkway offers classes and provides a place for artists to show and sell their work.
 Monthly concerts are held at the Douglaston Community Church.

 A local volunteer ambulance corps, the Little Neck–Douglaston Community Ambulance Corps is supported and run by people in the community.
 It hosts blood drives and free classes to teach the community CPR.

 The First Tuesday in August also marks National Night Out, a community building event in Douglaston, held at the Douglaston Plaza.
 The event is held by the NYPD, in efforts to build a stronger community.
 The event features bouncy houses, barbecues, raffles, music, face-painting and free medical check ups.

 Economy

 Douglaston–Little Neck has many independently owned and operated restaurants and shops, many of which are located in the area around the intersection of Douglaston Parkway or Little Neck Parkway and Northern Boulevard.
-This area is home to a distinct cultural presence and traditional New York City-style pizzerias, delis, and bodegas.
+This area is home to a distinct cultural presence and traditional New York City–style pizzerias, delis, and bodegas.

 The Douglaston Plaza Shopping Center is a major hub of the community's economic activity.
-It contains a Fairway Market supermarket (which opened in November 2011 though previously had been occupied by many other chains), and a Burger King.
-Toys "R" Us, Macy's, Modell's, and Movieworld Cinemas all left in 2018, followed by Grimaldis Pizza leaving in 2019.
+It contains a supermarket and other retail outlets and restaurants.